Azsael/rateit-technical-test/Readme.md

 ### Overview

-RateIt's core business is capturing feedback in the form of ratings from customers, and displaying these to RateIt's clients who can this feedback.
+RateIt's core business is capturing feedback in the form of ratings from customers, and displaying these to RateIt's clients who can action this feedback.
 The technical test implements a simplified model to represent consumer ratings left for a customer company.

 There are two pieces of rating data being captured in this datamodel: a text comment or a Net Promoter Score (NPS).
 Both are optional (and it's possible that there are ratings that have neither of these data points).